anurag-joshi11/mental-health-recommender/README.md

-# Mental Health Chatbot Recommender System
+# Mental Health Recommender System

 A conversational AI system for mental health assessment and personalized recommendations using GAD-7, PHQ-9, and sentiment analysis.